-You might have the question Are BLU Phones GSM or CDMA?
+You might have the questions Are BLU Phones GSM or CDMA?
 We have the answers to that here.

 While purchasing a mobile phone you might have several questions in your mind.
 So, you have arrived here searching for the answers to a question -

 Are BLU Phones GSM?

-Believe me, you have come to the right place because I, Yogesh Khetani, have been running this blog on BLU Cell Phones since a long time now and better under communication technology.
+Believe me, you have come to the right place because I, Yogesh Khetani, have been running this blog on BLU Cell Phones for a long time now and better under communication technology.
 I have also got a graduate degree in Electronics and Communication(B.E).
-Ok, enough of my introduction, let’s get straight on the question – Are BLU phones GSM or only CDMA?
+Ok, enough of my introduction, let's get straight on the question - Are BLU phones GSM or only CDMA?

 BLU Android phones support GSM bands with 4G LTE (1/2/3/4/7/12/17/28 bands), including a 3G network with 850/900/1700/1900/2100 in the United States.

-All the BLU Phones are compatibility nationwide on all GSM Networks including AT&T, T-Mobile, Cricket Wireless, Metro PCS, Straight Talk, and other mobile networks.
+All the BLU Phones are compatible nationwide on all GSM Networks including AT&T, T-Mobile, Cricket Wireless, Metro PCS, Straight Talk, and other mobile networks.

 |Type of Bands||Frequencies|